Ola fires 200 people in fresh round of layoffs

 Sources claim that the layoffs have been across Ola Cabs, the ride hailing business, and Ola Electric, the electric vehicle manufacturing company.

-Business Today has reached out to the company for confirmation on the same, the copy will be updated with their response.
+Business Today reached out to the company for confirmation on the same, the company spokesperson said that this downsizing round was part of their restructuring exercise.

-It is worth noting that the company had been mulling downsizing its workforce by 200 people since last September.
-The company said that 200 engineering roles would be eliminated to reduce redundancy across its two main businesses.
+The spokesperson said, "We regularly conduct restructuring exercises to improve efficiencies, and there are roles which are now redundant.
+We will continue making new hires in engineering and design including senior talent in our key priority areas."

 Also Read: Amazon gets notice from Labour Ministry regarding layoffs again - BusinessToday